Dedrknex8/Notes/POST/Tryhackme/windows/Sustah/Sustah.md

 GOT MARA CMS

-> used login to login admin:changme
+> used login at `http://10.10.196.252/YouGotTh3P@th/?login` to login admin:changme

-helloworld@1
+> After login ask for to change the passwd so `amdin:helloworld@1`

-now created a shell.php
+`now created a shell.php`

 ![](Attachments/Pasted%20image%2020240524012551.png)